Event-Driven Investing: A Comprehensive Guide

 Start by identifying corporate events that could impact a company’s value.
 Use financial news, company reports, and analysis tools.
 It will help assess the likelihood of the event and its possible effect on the company’s stock price.

-Investors need to stay informed about market trends, industry developments, and regulatory changes that could change the outcome of these events.
+Investors need to stay informed about what could change the outcome of these events, such as:

 2. Build an Event-Driven Portfolio